and Call for Papers for the

 Mathematics Education in the Digital Age (MEDA)

-The fifth ERME Topic Conference for Mathematics Education in the Digital Age (MEDA), held in September 2018 in Copenhagen was inspired by the contributions to the Thematic Working Groups 15 and 16 in the CERME 10 in Dublin, which highlighted the diversity of current research and its overlaps with other TWG themes.
-It was an interdisciplinary, multifaceted collaboration that brought together participants who would normally attend a range of CERME Thematic Working Groups to provide the opportunity for further in-depth discussion and debate.
-The successful experience resulted with an intensive communication and collaboration during the Conference, which continued and carried on our collegial work towards a publication of a post-conference book in the ERME Series published at Routledge.
-Moreover, inspired by the contributions to the Thematic Working Groups 15 and 16 in the last CERME 11 in Utrecht, we would like to propose a second edition of the conference that will offer the opportunity for further in-depth discussion and debate.
-In particular, we foresee that the proposed conference will be of interest to the following TWGs:
+The 5th annual ERME Topic Conference for Mathematics Education in the Digital Age (MEDA) held in September 2018 in Copenhagen was inspired by contributions to Thematic Working Groups 15 and 16 at the CERME 10 in Dublin which gave prominence to the diversity of current research and overlapping with other TWG themes.
+The interdisciplinary conference was a multifaceted collaboration that not only provided an opportunity to hold more in-depth discussions and debate, but also managed to bring a variety of participants together, especially those who would normally attend a range of CERME Thematic Working Groups.
+The experience was successful, encouraging stimulating communication and intensive collaboration throughout the conference and beyond, also resulting in the publication of a post-conference book as part of the ERME series published by Routledge.
+Inspired by contributions to Thematic Working Groups 15 and 16 during the last CERME 11 in Utrecht, we would like to propose a second conference that will provide an opportunity to hold additional in-depth discussions and debates.
+We believe the proposed conference will be of great interest to the following TWGs:

 - TWG 18 Mathematics Teacher Education and Professional Development